On the structure of pointsets with many collinear triples: Introduction

-In the last section of the paper we prove a strong structural result for some pointsets where many pairs determine few distinct directions.
-Using the combinatorial model for analysing sets with few direction due to Eli Goodman and Ricky Pollack \cite{GP}, Jamison proved the following structural result.
+In Section \ref{directions} of the paper, we prove a strong structural result for some pointsets where many pairs determine few distinct directions.
+Using the combinatorial model for analyzing sets with few directions due to Eli Goodman and Ricky Pollack \cite{GP}, Jamison proved the following structural result.

-\begin{theorem}[Jamison \cite{Jam}] If an $n$-element pointset contains no three collinear points and determines $n$ directions then it is affinely equivalent to the vertices of a regular $n$-gon, i.e. the points are on a conic. \end{theorem}
+\begin{theorem}[Jamison \cite{Jam}] If an $n$-element pointset contains no three collinear points and determines $n$ directions, then it is affinely equivalent to the vertices of a regular $n$-gon, i.e. the points are on a conic. \end{theorem}

-The Goodman-Pollack method is nicely explained in Chapter 12 of the Proofs from the BOOK, by Aigner and Ziegler \cite{AZ} where they proved Ungar's theorem \cite{Un} on the minimum number of distinct directions determined by $n$ non-collinear points in the plane.
+The Goodman-Pollack method is nicely explained in Chapter 12 of the Proofs from the BOOK by Aigner and Ziegler \cite{AZ} where they proved Ungar's theorem \cite{Un} on the minimum number of distinct directions determined by $n$ non-collinear points in the plane.

-In the problem of characterising pointsets determining few directions, we show that if two $n$-element sets, $A$ and $B$ contain $cn^2$ distinct $(a,b)\in A\times B$ pairs determining at most $n$ directions, then -- under some combinatorial assumptions -- a positive fraction of the points of $A\cup B$ is on a conic.
+In the problem of characterizing pointsets determining few directions, we show that if two $n$-element sets, $A$ and $B$, contain $cn^2$ distinct $(a,b)\in A\times B$ pairs determining at most $n$ directions, then -- under some combinatorial assumptions -- a positive fraction of the points of $A\cup B$ is on a conic.